Custom Dashboards

 Tip

-You can able to select multiple sources at once.
+You can select multiple sources at once.

 Click Add Filters.